Adudeguyman/ComfyUI-H3-AudioRefine/README.md

 approximation, the cost model, and notes for modifying it -- see [TECHNICAL.md](TECHNICAL.md).

-Example output -- 1376x768, 30s, turbo pass followed by 6 audio-only refinement steps:
+Example output -- 1376x768, 10s, 4-step turbo pass natively, followed by 6 audio-only refinement steps with and without freezing the cache:

 https://github.com/user-attachments/assets/e62f5618-5be3-477f-aaff-dbb7844e8f1c